camunda-community-hub/micronaut-camunda-platform-7/README.md

 ## Install Micronaut CLI
 Install SDKMAN and Micronaut CLI by following the instructions on https://micronaut.io/download.html

-To later update the `mn` CLI application invoke `sdk update micronaut`.
+To later update the `mn` CLI application invoke `sdk install micronaut` again.

 ## Run in IntelliJ IDEA